 It is definitely a comprehensive policy based on WHO’s Global Alcohol Strategy.
 It was really good that the leader and members of the task force were convinced that it should based on the Global strategy.”Rashmila Shakya, CWIN

 It is expected that after the government adopts the new alcohol policy a new and evidence-based “Alcohol Control and Regulation Bill” will also be developed.

 Now, the challenge is to effectively implement the policy.
 We need the law immediately in order to be able to implement and we need strong monitoring mechanisms,” said Ms Shakya.

 Besides this, it is important to educate people and stakeholders about the law and alcohol harms.
 We look forward for our government taking initiatives and as civil society we are ready to support.”Rashmila Shakya, CWIN

-In the next step, the drafting committee consisting of representatives from Ministry of Health and other concerned Ministries, is working to solve some remaining issues before the Alcohol Control and Regulation Bill is tabled in the Parliament.
+In the next step, the drafting committee consisting of representatives from the Ministry of Health and other concerned Ministries is working to solve some remaining issues before the Alcohol Control and Regulation Bill is tabled in Parliament.